 Some situations make a trucker liable for physical harm even if they didn’t speed at the time of the accident.
 Despite not violating traffic laws, you can still pursue compensation from a commercial vehicle driver when they drive recklessly under the following circumstances:

-Given the size and weight of their vehicle, a truck driver must be especially vigilant about maintaining a safe speed, given the hazards on the road.
+Given the size and weight of their vehicle, truck drivers in St. Louis must be especially vigilant about maintaining a safe speed, given the hazards on the road.
 When they’re not, they must be held responsible for the damage they cause.

-It’s impossible to determine the exact amount you deserve after getting injured in a truck accident.
+It’s impossible to determine the exact amount you deserve after getting injured in a St. Louis truck accident caused by speeding.
 However, there are various factors an insurance adjuster will consider when they review your claim, including:

 The adjuster assigned to your claim will consider your damages and supporting evidence when they provide a settlement offer.
 Damages are losses suffered as the result of an accident and fall under two categories: economic and non-economic.

 Economic damages are expenses the crash is responsible for, such as medical treatment and vehicle repair.
-Non-economic damages are intangible losses you had to endure like ongoing physical pain your injury caused.
+Non-economic damages are intangible losses you have to endure, like the ongoing physical pain your injury caused.
 You can claim the following damages for compensation after a truck accident:

 Your attorney will thoroughly investigate your case and review all of your expenses and circumstances in detail to maximize the compensation you receive.